 For a free legal consultation, call 800-537-8185

-If you learn that the driver who caused your accident did not have insurance, you can make a claim against your UM coverage if you have purchased it.
+Unfortunately, some negligent drivers do not carry any liability coverage.
+If you learn that the driver who caused your accident did not have insurance, you can make a claim against your uninsured motorist (UM) coverage if you have purchased it.
 A UM claim will require you to prove that:

 - The driver who caused your injuries does not have insurance;

 - Your damages exceed the coverage limits of the at-fault driver; or

 - You were injured in a hit-and-run accident.

 You also may be able to recover compensation from your personal injury protection (PIP) or medical payments (med pay) coverage if you purchased these optional policies.
 These policies cover the driver and passengers in the vehicle.